FrancescoAmorosini/AWS_ML_Specialty_Notes/ML_notes.md

 When you enable **Kinesis Data Firehose data transformation**, Kinesis Data Firehose buffers incoming data.
 The buffering hint ranges between 0.2 MB and up to 3MB.
 The default buffering hint is 1MB for all destinations, except Splunk.
 For Splunk, the default buffering hint is 256 KB.

-Kinesis Data Firehose supports a Lambda invocation time of up to 5 minutes.
+Kinesis Data Firehose supports a **Lambda invocation** time of up to 5 minutes.
+The transformed data is sent from Lambda to Kinesis Data Firehose.
+Kinesis Data Firehose then sends it to the destination when the specified destination buffering size or buffering interval is reached, whichever happens first.
+If your Lambda function invocation fails because of a network timeout or because you've reached the Lambda invocation limit, Kinesis Data Firehose retries the invocation three times by default.
+If the invocation does not succeed, Kinesis Data Firehose then skips that batch of records.
+The skipped records are treated as unsuccessfully processed records.
+You can specify or override the retry options using the CreateDeliveryStream or UpdateDestination API.

 ### PutRecord API
 For **Amazon Kinesis Data Firehose**, PutRecord  writes a single data record into an Amazon Kinesis Data Firehose delivery stream.
 To write multiple data records into a delivery stream, use PutRecordBatch.
 By default, each delivery stream can take in up to 2,000 transactions per second, 5,000 records per second, or 5 MB per second.
 If you use PutRecord and PutRecordBatch, the limits are an aggregate across these two operations for each delivery stream.